Creating excitement and empowerment around careers in engineering and science.

 Summer Computer Build

 This summer ANSEP will be hosting a computer build session at the ANSEP building in Anchorage on the UAA campus.
-The program dates are June 21-23, 2014.
-Eligible high school students across the state of Alaska can apply by the deadline of May 16, 2014.
+The program dates are To Be Determined.
 All students will stay on campus at UAA housing.
 All travel, meals and housing are included in the program free of charge.
 Students will build computers and participate in engaging activities regarding Science, Technology, Engineering, and Mathematics.

 Watch our Computer Assembly Video: